somiya-namdeo/SharePlate/README.md

 SharePlate includes a food-safety workflow designed to help assess whether donated food should continue through the redistribution process.

-The system combines model inference with backend safety logic to evaluate information such as:
+The system combines model inference, backend calculations, and safety logic to evaluate information such as:

 - food characteristics
 - storage conditions